 Designing the Application Architecture

 The specific design of your application comes together once you have decided on the architecture style and technology components.
-Splitting the application architecture into the following areas will help to organize the tasks and resources.
+Splitting the application architecture into the following areas will help organize the tasks and resources.

 - Design for self healing.
 Design your application so it can survive and deal with failures.